 The Next TWT indicates the earliest TWT at which the TWT session is resumed and shall be selected from existing TWT values for that TWT session if the Flexible TWT Schedule Support field of in the HE Capabilities element received from the peer STA is 0.

-The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field of in the HE Capabilities element received from the peer STA is 1.NOTE—In such case, the TWT requesting STA or TWT scheduled STA or peer STA that transmitted the TWT Information frame preserves the PM mode from the time it sent the TWT Information frame to the time it is expected to wake up.
+The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field of in the HE Capabilities element received from the peer STA is 1.
+The TWT requesting STA, TWT scheduled STA, or peer STA that transmits the TWT Information frame shall preserve the PM mode from the time it sent the TWT Information frame until the time it is expected to wake up.(#13510)

 TDLS Action field formats